JagusTin23/kaggle-competition-scripts/README.md

 # kaggle-competition-scripts
-A repo for kaggle competition projects.
+A repo for practice problems and solutions to Kaggle competitions.